What is Xeroderma Pigmentosum?

 The onset of symptoms is around six months of age, with most children showing photophobia, sun-induced conjunctival inflammation, and cutaneous symptoms after exposure to sun or UVR.

 Diagnosis of Xeroderma Pigmentosum

-Like any other genetic diseases, genetic counseling and family psychological support is needed for diagnosis.
+Like any other genetic disease, genetic counseling and family psychological support are needed for diagnosis.
 Diagnosis of XP, however, is clinical initially and then confirmed with genetic testing.
 Although family history is very beneficial for the diagnosis of genetic disorders, XP might not show a positive family history.
 Hence, clinical symptoms are used.
 Molecular testing for mutated genes above can confirm the diagnosis made.

 Treatment of Xeroderma Pigmentosum